Ascent Similarity Caching with Approximate Indexes: Introduction

-Augmented reality applications often require to identify similar objects: for example an image (or an opportune encoding of it) can be sent as a query, and the application logic finds similar objects to be returned to the user~\cite{drolia2017cachier,drolia2017precog,guo2018foggycache,venugopal2018shadow}.
-For instance, a recommendation system may suggest similar products to a user browsing shop windows in a mall, or similar artists to a user enjoying a street artwork.
+Augmented reality applications often require {to identify} similar objects: for example, an image (or an opportune encoding of it) can be sent as a query, and the application logic finds similar objects to be returned to the user~\cite{drolia2017cachier,drolia2017precog,guo2018foggycache,venugopal2018shadow}.
+For instance, a recommendation system may suggest similar products to a user browsing shop windows in a mall, or similar artists to a user enjoying \oold{a} street \oold{artwork} art.
 The search for similar objects is based on a $k$-nearest neighbor (\knntext) search in an opportune metric space~\cite{bellet2015metric}.
 The flexibility of \knntext{} search comes at the cost of (i) high computational complexity in case of high dimensional spaces, and (ii) large memory required to store the instances.
 The first issue has been solved in recent years with a set of techniques used to index the collection of objects that provide \emph{approximate answers} to \knntext{} searches, i.e., they trade accuracy for speed.
 Searches over large catalogs (billions of entries) in high dimensional spaces may be executed now in less than a millisecond~\cite{johnson2019billion}.
-Still, the issue about the memory required to store the objects remain, especially in a distributed edge computing scenario, as edge servers have limited memory resources compared to the cloud.
+Still, the issue \oold{about} of the memory required to store the objects \oold{remain} persists, especially in a distributed edge computing scenario, as edge servers have limited memory resources compared to the cloud.

-The selection of which objects a specific edge server should maintain remains an open issue.
+\oold{The selection of which objects a specific edge server should maintain remains an open issue.} Due to memory constraints, edge servers can be forced to store a subset of the objects in the catalog, but object selection is not an easy task.
 Requests coming from the users often exhibit spatial and temporal correlation---e.g., the same augmented reality application will recover different information in different areas, and this information can change over time as the environment changes and users' interests evolve.
 This observation suggests that we may use the request pattern to drive the object selection.
-In other words, the edge server can be seen as a \emph{cache} that contains the set of objects required to reply efficiently to the local requests, avoiding to forward them to the cloud.
+In other words, the edge server can be viewed as a \emph{cache} that contains the set of objects needed to \oold{efficiently} adequately respond to local requests while avoiding forwarding them to the cloud.